 Nowadays, it’s highly important to provide your customers with a unified experience on every channel, be it our website, social media, emails, or Jira Service Desk.
 This way, we ensure that our clients won’t get confused by our actions inside or outside the Customer Portal.
 At Atlassian App Week 2018 in Miami, we’ve learned that we need to bear in mind the full customer’s journey through our products, brand, and people.
 This journey starts from the moment the need for a feature arises, and it barely ends there.
 There is no due date or a finish line when it comes to the customer journey because even once they install an app, we need to be there to help them with any issues and make their experience better.

 We’ve already mentioned 7 most common concerns of Jira Service Desk users, such as no SLA metrics, long and unclear request forms or inability to edit requests by the customers, and provided solutions to them.
 In this series of articles, we’ll approach the subject from another angle.

 We need to bear in mind the full customer’s journey through our products, brand, and people to help them achieve success with our software.

-To better our customers’ journey through the Jira Service Desk, we need to understand what they have to deal with.
-Basically, all their way through Jira Service Desk leads them through 4 different screens.
+To better our customers’ journey through Jira Service Desk, we need to understand what they have to deal with.
+Basically, all their way through the portal leads them through 4 different screens.

 - The next step on the way is the Request Form.
 This screen opens after choosing a request type on the Customer Portal.
-There our customers fill out the information and send it over to the support team.
+There, our customers fill out the form with the necessary information and send it over to the support team.

-- After raising a request, our clients are directed to the Request Detail View.
-There they see all the information they provided on the previous step.
+- After raising a request, clients are directed to the Request Detail View.
+There, they see all the information they provided on the previous step.